jmmaritz/NYC-Sewage/README.md

 ### DESCRIPTION

-This fileset contains commands and outputs used to carry out the 18S rRNA gene analysis and shotgun metagenomic analysis in the manuscript: Patterns of diversity associated with raw sewage in New York City.
+This fileset contains commands and outputs used to carry out the 18S rRNA gene analysis and shotgun metagenomic analysis in the manuscript:

+Maritz, J. M., Ten Eyck, T. A., Alter, S. E., and Carlton, J. M. Patterns of diversity associated with raw sewage in New York City.
+That has been submitted to ISMEJ.

 ### DATA: